-Sometime, I refuse help because I think I can accomplish the task better than the person offering the favour.
+Sometimes, I refuse help because I think I can accomplish the task better than the person offering the favour.
 “I’ll do the dishes!”
-I volunteer at home, because I don’t just wash the pots, I also put the food away, clean the counter tops and leave the place spotless—the way I like it.
+I volunteer at home because I don’t just wash the pots, I also put the food away, clean the countertops and leave the place spotless—the way I like it.
 The bedroom can be a mess, I don’t care.
 But I like it when the kitchen is clean.
 So since I want it done my way, it makes sense to volunteer for the chore.

 Self-reliance is an asset you develop pretty quickly as an immigrant.
 When you start a new life somewhere across the world, you initially lose your social network, cultural references and family support.
 You have to be in charge of your life because there is no one else to lean on.
 Building a new network will take time, and by then, you’re used to taking care of everything.

 But you don’t always have to cope alone.

 So if someone offers help, pause, think about it, and don’t be afraid to say it—“yes, thank you.”